LiberTEM/LiberTEM/docs/source/api.rst

     section and not in the API reference.

-The default executor is :class:`~libertem.executor.dask.DaskJobExecutor` that uses the dask.distributed scheduler.
-To support all LiberTEM features and achieve optimal performance, the methods provided by LiberTEM to start a dask.distributed cluster should be used.
-However, LiberTEM can also run on a "vanilla" dask.distributed cluster.
-Please note that dask.distributed clusters that are not created by LiberTEM might use threading or a mixture of threads and processes.
+The default executor is :class:`~libertem.executor.dask.DaskJobExecutor` that uses the :code:`dask.distributed` scheduler.
+To support all LiberTEM features and achieve optimal performance, the methods provided by LiberTEM to start a :code:`dask.distributed` cluster should be used.
+However, LiberTEM can also run on a "vanilla" :code:`dask.distributed` cluster.
+Please note that :code:`dask.distributed` clusters that are not created by LiberTEM might use threading or a mixture of threads and processes, and therefore might behave or perform differently to a LiberTEM-instantiated cluster.

 The :class:`~libertem.executor.inline.InlineJobExecutor` runs all tasks synchronously in the current thread.
 This is useful for debugging and for